adorsys/YesWeScan/README.md

 }
 ```

-The default value is .medium, and this variable is available
+The default value is `.medium` and this variable is available
-in `ScannerViewController`
+in `ScannerViewController`.

 ```swift
 scanner.scanningQuality = .fast